jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/introduction/part-3.md

-+++
+---
-title= "Yahya bin Aktham"
+title: "Yahya bin Aktham"
-heading= "Introduction Part 3" description= "History is a discipline that is very useful and has many different approaches" image= "/covers/muq.jpg" date= "2020-01-01" linkb= "/research/ibn-khaldun/muqaddimah/" linkbtext= "Index" linkf= "/research/ibn-khaldun/muqaddimah" linkftext= "Index" icon = "/icons/ibn.jpg"
-+++
+description: "A parallel or similar story is that reported by all (the historians) about Yahya bin Aktham, the judge and friend of al-Ma'mun"
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 3"
+date: 2021-10-26
+---

-A parallel or similar story is that reported by all (the historians) about Yahya bin Aktham, the judge and friend of al-Ma'mun.101 He is said to have drunk wine together with al-Ma'mun and to have gotten drunk one night.
+A parallel or similar story is that reported by all (the historians) about Yahya bin Aktham, the judge and friend of al-Ma'mun.<!-- 101 -->

+He drank wine together with al-Ma'mun and got drunk one night.

 He lay buried among the sweet basil until he woke up.
 The following verses are recited in his name:
 O my lord, commander of all the people!